 2. Master Irish pronunciation and colloquialisms

 Within the numerous dialects, there are also numerous ways of expressing the same thing.
-That said, our elongating of vowels and shortening of consonants is particular to our lovely accent and can be easily grasped.
-Here’s a quick video on how to get your vowels and consonants sounding like a real Irish person.
+That said, our elongating of vowels and shortening of consonants are particular to our lovely accent and can be easily grasped.
+Here’s a quick video on how to get your vowels and consonants to sound like a real Irish person.

 Once you have the pronunciation down pat, then it’s time to pick up colloquialisms.

 When asked “How are ya?”, many an Irish will reply with “grand”.
 This is not an expression of superiority but means great, good, fine, so-so.
 Can also be used to imply you agree with someone or an arrangement.

 “I’ll see you there at three?”

 If you suggest something fun to do or regale an Irish person with an interesting story you’ll often be greeted with this one-word response – deadly!
 No, this is not a concern that a poisonous creature is about to attack you.
 Deadly is an assertion of delight and excitement regarding something fun to do or an impressed response to what’s often a long-winded story.